How to Build a Great Restaurant Kitchen Closing Checklist

 Step 2: Organize Your Tasks

-Whether your kitchen is opened by one dedicated chef or an assembly of professionals, it's beneficial to break up your kitchen checklist by section and task.
+Whether your kitchen is opened daily by one dedicated chef or it’s done by an assembly of cooks and support staff, it's beneficial to break up your kitchen checklist by section and task — or chronologically.

-Make sure you leave space at the bottom for comments and a signature by whomever reviewed the tasks so errors and notes can be promptly followed up on.
+Make sure you leave space at the bottom for comments and a signature by whoever did or reviewed the tasks, so errors and notes can be promptly followed up on.

 Read this next